-The Input SIGNAL Type determines the input level for the acoustic calculation as a function frequency.
-Because of the mapping results are displayed in absolute sound pressure levels they depend on the type of input signal to the system.
-Here a choice of common, standardized signals is provided.
+The INPUT SIGNAL TYPE > SPECTRUM determines the input level for the acoustic calculation as a function of frequency.
+Because the mapping results are displayed in absolute sound pressure levels they depend on the type of input signal to the system.

+Here a choice of common, standardized signals is provided: